Casal2/casal2.github.io/casal.md

 # CASAL

-[CASAL](https://niwa.co.nz/fisheries/tools-resources/casal) is the predecessor of Casal2.
-It is used for quantitative stock assessments for many of New Zealand's fish stocks, including deepwater (e.g., orange roughy), middle depth (e.g., hoki), inshore (e.g., snapper), and shellfish fisheries.
-Internationally, it has been used to assess Patagonian and Antarctic toothfish, and broadbill swordfish fisheries.
+Casal2 is a next generation open-source integrated assessment tool for modelling the population dynamics of marine species, including fishery stock assessments.
+Casal2 expands functionality and increases maintainability relative to its predecessor, [CASAL](https://niwa.co.nz/fisheries/tools-resources/casal).
+Casal2 can be used for quantitative assessments of marine populations, including fish, invertebrates, marine mammals, and seabirds.

+Casal2 is supported by Fisheries New Zealand, NIWA, Ocean Environmental Limited and Scott Rasmussen (Zaita) through the Casal2 Steering Group.

+The Casal2 Development Team welcomes your contributions and feedback.
+Information about the use and development of Casal2 is available below.

 ## CASAL User Support and Community Forums